Should you use Trading 212’s ready-made pies or build your own?

 Because we're not financial analysts or professional investors, we don't believe in 'stock picking'.

-Our logic is simple: If many highly-paid traders fail to beat the market when picking stocks, why would we believe we could do it as casual investors that are simply looking to put money away for our future.
+Our logic is simple: If many highly-paid traders fail to beat the market when picking stocks – and they do – why would we believe we could do it as casual investors that are simply looking to put money away for our future?

 Investing in specific industries, or betting on certain "themes", is essentially stock picking.